 Aside from credit earned in CR-NC only courses, no CR-NC graded credit will be applicable to the major requirements.

 A maximum of 24 units of CR-NC evaluated credit, including all coursework taken CR-NC only, may be applied to the baccalaureate degree.

-No more than six units of coursework may be elected for CR-NC grading per semester.

-Graduate courses (2OO), courses prerequisite to the master's program (or classified standing), and courses applicable to the formal program may not be taken on a credit no-credit basis, except for the ones designated through the process above.
+Graduate courses (200), courses prerequisite to the master's program (or classified standing), and courses applicable to the formal program may not be taken on a credit no-credit basis, except for the ones designated through the process above.